Pleistocene Park: Positive reception

+Other Pleistocene Parks

-Southern branch of Pleistocene Park: The Wild Field wilderness reserve
+The Wild Field wilderness reserve

-In 2012 to 2014 a branch of Pleistocene Park named "Wild Field" (Дикое поле, Dikoe pole) was constructed near the city of Tula in Tula Oblast in the European part of Russia, approximately 250 km (150 mi) south of Moscow.
+In 2012 to 2014, Sergey Zimov constructed a branch of Pleistocene Park named "Wild Field" (Дикое поле, Dikoe pole) near the city of Tula in Tula Oblast in the European part of Russia, approximately 250 km (150 mi) south of Moscow.

 Unlike Pleistocene Park, Wild Field's primary purpose is not scientific research but public outreach, i.e., it will provide a model of what an unregulated steppe ecosystem looked like before the advent of humans.
-It is situated near a federal road and a railway station and will be accessible to the general public.
+It is situated near a federal road and a railway station and is accessible to the general public.

-Wild Field comprises 300 ha (740 ac) of which 280 ha have been fenced off and stocked with animals.
-Already present in the park are nine species of large herbivores and one omnivore species: Bashkir horses (a strain of Equus ferus caballus) from the southern part of the Ural Mountains, Altai maral/Altai wapiti (Cervus canadensis sibiricus), Edilbaevskaya sheep (a strain of Ovis orientalis aries), roe deer (Capreolus spec.), (Note: These are the roe deer of the Tula region, which were already present on the site of Wild Field reserve.
-The species is not certain, as roe deer were absent in much of European Russia throughout the 20th century and only reoccupied the area in the last decades.
-Judging by the IUCN distribution maps, the roe deer of the Tula region should be European roe deer (Capreolus capreolus), with the westernmost extension of the range of the Siberian roe deer (Capreolus pygargus) ending approximately 500 km (300 mi) to the east.)
-Kalmykian cattle (a strain of Bos primigenius taurus), domestic yaks (Bos mutus grunniens), wild boar (Sus scrofa), one female elk^{[BE]}/moose^{[AE]} (Alces alces), four reindeer (Rangifer tarandus) and 73 domestic Pridonskaya goats (a strain of Capra aegagrus hircus).
+Alaska Future Ecology Institute

+In Alaska, a new version of Pleistocene Park is planned in 2027 near Denali National Park.
+The goal of the project is to replicate the Pleistocene Park experiment in Alaska and to further study the introduction of large herbivores on the global climate.